acnolan/Academy-Award-Predictions/readme.md

 A priori assumption: Past conditions still hold true for the Academy

 ## TODO
-- Naive Bayes the data
 - Random forest the data
+- Logistic Regression the data
 - SVM the data
-- Some other fun prediction model on the data
+- KNN the data
-- Some sort of data visualization
+- Flag to show or not show visualizations

 ## Running the code